-A study earlier this year showed that clenching your left (but not right) fist can prevent you from choking under high pressure situations, as you might experience on your way to achieving a physical performance goal.
+A study earlier this year showed that clenching your left (but not right) fist can prevent you from choking under high-pressure situations that you might experience on your way to achieving a physical performance goal.
 The effect was studied across three experiments with athletes as test subjects, and the results were consistently significant.
-The researchers believe that left fist clenching primes the right hemisphere of the brain, aiding automatic skill performance (the opposite of conscious deliberation, which is thought to be controlled in the left hemisphere and actually contributes to choking).
+The researchers believe that left-fist-clenching primes the right hemisphere of the brain, aiding automatic skill performance (the opposite of conscious deliberation, which is thought to be controlled in the left hemisphere and actually contributes to choking).

-6. Sharing your goals with friends improves your chances of reaching them.
+6. Sharing your goals with friends improves your chances of reaching those goals.

 More research from this year indicates that writing down your goals, sharing them with friends, and sending your friends regular updates about your progress can boost your chances of succeeding.
 The study showed that people who merely thought about their goals and how to reach them succeeded less than 50% of the time, while people who wrote goals down, and enlisted friends to help them by sending regular progress reports succeeded closer to 75% of the time.

-Even though it’s tempting, research suggests that fantasizing too much about your dream job or any other major goal can undermine success.
+Even though it’s tempting, research suggests that fantasising too much about your dream job or any other major goal can undermine success.
 It’s all about expectations.
-Realistic thinking fosters more realistic expectations; fantasizing blows expectations out of proportion, obscuring vision of what must actually be done to reach a goal.
+Realistic thinking fosters more realistic expectations; fantasising blows expectations out of proportion, obscuring the vision of what must actually be done to reach a goal.

-Although an incredibly powerful organ, the brain can get in its own way (in many ways) – and, ironically, thinking too much is one of them.
+Although an incredibly powerful organ, the brain can get in its own way (in many ways)—and, ironically, thinking too much is one of them.
 A study indicated that there’s an interesting connection between memory and performance.
-Once the right skills for a given task are internalized (like the many parts of a perfect golf swing), thinking about them when trying to perform doesn’t help, it hurts.
+Once the right skills for a given task are internalised (like the many parts of a perfect golf swing), thinking about them when trying to perform doesn’t help, it hurts.

 10. Finally, try to stay optimistic.

-While easier said than done, keeping an optimistic mindset appears to enable people to deal with stress more effectively — a key to goal achievement.
-Looking on the bright side actually is good for you, and an effective way to help reach your goals.
+While this is easier said than done, keeping an optimistic mindset appears to enable people to deal with stress more effectively—a key to goal achievement.
+Looking on the bright side is actually good for you, and an effective way to help reach your goals.

 You can find David DiSalvo the author of this article on Twitter @neuronarrative and at his website, The Daily Brain.